• Art magazine

 22. Frida's painting is the first work of a Mexican artist of the 20th century, which is bought by an internationally renowned museum

-In 1939 the Louvre bought Kahlos The Frame and was the first work of a Mexican artist of the 20th century, which was acquired by an internationally renowned museum.
-Despite such a performance, Kahlo was known most of her life and 20th century as a wife of Diego Rivera, whom she married in 1929.
+In 1939, the Louvre purchased Kahlo's The Frame , making it the first work by a Mexican artist to be acquired by an internationally renowned museum.
+Despite this achievement, Kahlo was known for most of her life and the 20th century as the wife of Diego Rivera, whom she married in 1929.

 However, Kahlo has been known for her own merits since the 1980s.
 Several biographies were written and films were made about their lives.
 Her former home, La Casa Azul , is a museum today.